gd-js/WEB-SECURITY/README.md

 # WEB-SECURITY
-This repository is for unification of and tinkering with HTML, JS, Python, SQL, C, ASM, Python, Protocols, Browsers, Single Page Applications, Web Exploitations, Penetrations, Cryptopgraphy, Binary Exploitations, Forensics and Reverse Engineering with focus on scalable/ enterprise web application security through experimental mock projects and documentation of so-called white hat penetrations and CTFs.
+This repository is for unification of and tinkering with HTML, JS, Python, SQL, C, ASM, Python, Protocols, Browsers, Cryptopgraphy, Binary Exploitation, Forensics and Reverse Engineering with focus on scalable/ enterprise web application security through mock projects and documentation of so-called white hat penetrations and CTFs.